semaphore-protocol/semaphore/README.md

 ### Releases

+Steps:

-Bump a new version with:
+1. Bump a new version with:

 ```bash
 yarn version:bump <version>